 To make flying a smoother experience, take that early morning or "red-eye" flight at night.
 Consider a flight track that skirts mountain ranges, such as the Rocky Mountains.
 Maybe even plan to fly only for winter vacations and drive during your summer holidays.

-The vast majority of people injured during flight turbulence were hurt because they were not wearing seat belts.
-It should be noted that most of these victims were crew members.
-Still, it's reason enough to mind that seat belt sign.
+The vast majority of people injured during flight turbulence are hurt because they aren't wearing seat belts; that's reason enough to mind that seat belt sign.

-A wise flyer will check the weather expected along the route he is traveling.
+A wise flyer will check the weather expected along the route.
 That can and should limit bumpy surprises.
 It also gives you the opportunity to change flight plans.

 Thomas M. Kostigen is the founder of The Climate Survivalist.com and a New York Times bestselling author and journalist.
 He is the National Geographic author of "The Extreme Weather Survival Guide: Understand, Prepare, Survive, Recover" and the NG Kids book, "Extreme Weather: Surviving Tornadoes, Tsunamis, Hailstorms, Thundersnow, Hurricanes and More!"
-Follow him @weathersurvival, or email firstname.lastname@example.org.
+Follow him @weathersurvival.